 Cheltenham Town Wales XI

-It can be a strange life being a Welsh supporter of a lower division English club.
-It’s especially weird playing Newport County and Wrexham, having people stood next to me singing the usual anti-Welsh songs, mostly about sheep of course.
+It can be a strange life being a Welsh supporter of a lower division English club, explains Tim Nicholls.
+It is especially weird playing Newport County and Wrexham, having people stood next to me singing the usual anti-Welsh songs, mostly about sheep of course.

 I was born in Cardiff but grew up with my Mum in England, and when I was 13 I started regularly going to Cheltenham Town games with my mates, and before too long I’d stopped watching and started supporting.
 I’ve seen us all over the country, from Exeter to Carlisle, via Stevenage and Mansfield.
 As a club reasonably close to the border it may be slightly surprising to learn that we haven’t had that many Welsh players over the years, so this squad is reliant on loan players with U21 caps to fill it.